Perlu Network score measures the extent of a member’s network on Perlu based on their connections, Packs, and Collab activity.

 I was born and raised in small-town Alaska in the midst of glaciers and mountains.
 I realized one day after traveling that I was too big for my small town and set off to explore the world.
 I landed in Munich, which is now my home base.
 I'm a vocal advocate for the planet and focus on sustainable and responsible traveling.
 When I am not outside, you can find me in a burrito blanket drinking whiskey and playing video games.
 My blog is a sustainable outdoor adventure blog that hits pause for nerdy city breaks.

 Because we’re about to hardcore swan dive into, count em, 20 of the most amazing things to do on a long car ride – activities that you never really considered before and that will help you transform your road trip into the journey of a lifetime.
+Okay, when I say “document your trip”, I know it sounds like I’m your sixth grade English teacher who is telling you to write a thousand word essay on your summer road trip.
 So, get creative and, like I said earlier, write a blog post about the trip, record daily activities in a travel journal, take photos, vlog it up and record some road trip videos, or buy a souvenir from cool places that you stop at along the way.
-No matter what though, make sure it’s a fun and engaging way to share your memories with others and you look for fun things to do on a long car ride.
-Because during my road trip from New York to California, I’ve seen the World’s Largest Ball of Twine, The World’s Largest Kalidescope, and the World’s Largest Donut.
+And if this sounds even a little bit like you, then one of the best things to do on a long car ride is to talk about where you will travel next.

-However, this task is important because when you’re scheduling the same pin to multiple boards, you want to make sure that your pinning behavior doesn’t look super spammy or that you’re not inundating a group board with tons of pins at the same time. a member of and see exactly how many pins you’ve submitted to the tribe versus how many pins you’ve repinned from others (To see this, just hover above your name in the list of members section in the Tribe and you’ll see what you’ve submitted vs. what you’ve reshared).
+You can also schedule your pin to multiple boards at the same time by typing in the name of all the boards you would like to schedule the pin to into the tab that says “type a board name”.
+However, for even more in-depth information about your top-performing pins, click on the “Top Pins” tab of the “Insights” section and see not only what pins are doing the best on your profile, but see detailed information about impressions, closeups, saves, clicks, save rate, click rate and more.
 From here, select the Tribes you want to add this pin to (just check the box of each Tribe you want to submit to) and click the “Add to Tribe” button to confirm. * Use the Tribe Preview Button: Click on this button before you join a Tailwind Tribe to assess the quality of the pins in the Tribe and to see information in the Tribe Overview section on the number of reshares vs the number of repins from the Tribe.

-Not only can it easily fit beneath your desk, enabling you to exercise while you’re working from home, but it also has an easy to read, LCD display screen that tells you exactly how long you’ve been pedalling, the distance you’ve traveled, the number of calories you’ve burned, and more.
-So, if you’re looking for a quick and easy way to transform your sitting desk into an ultra-modern standing work station, then this VIVO stand up desk converter Plus, this package actually comes with gift wrapping and personalized message options, making it feel a bit more personalized and like you actually put some thought into this gift.
+Because it also comes with a durable steel flywheel, four non-slip rubber foot pads, an adjustable foot strap that can accommodate almost any size foot, and a fab little tension knob that allows you to easily adjust resistance levels to suit your personal fitness needs.
+So, if you’re looking for a quick and easy way to transform your sitting desk into an ultra-modern standing work station, then this VIVO stand up desk converter is the work from home gift of your dreams.
+Plus, this package actually comes with gift wrapping and personalized message options, making it feel a bit more personalized and like you actually put some thought into this gift.
 That’s why, if you’re looking for the perfect gift for people who work from home, then look no further than this awesome, Basic Concepts, Under Desk Footrest for just $23.95.